 ERROL PARKER | Editor-at-large | Contact

-IT ONLY SEEMED LIKE yesterday when 56-year-old retired banker Richard Cullens was sitting in the back of his father’s XC Falcon smoking reefer with his high school sweetheart – listening to Prince, Leonard Cohen and David Bowie.
+IT ONLY SEEMED LIKE yesterday when 56-year-old retired banker Richard Cullens was sitting in the back of his father’s XC Falcon smoking reefer with his high school sweetheart – listening to Prince, Leonard Cohen, David Bowie and George Michael.

 But today, those nostalgic memories of a time gone by, before he had a wife, kids, Labrador and Mercedes ML320, are now dead.

-When Canadian singer, songwriter and multi-instrumentalist Leonard Cohen passed away this morning Australian time, an alarm inside Richard went off, something that had failed to do so when earlier this year, David Bowie, Prince, and Alan Rickman died.
+When Canadian singer, songwriter and multi-instrumentalist George Michael passed away on Christmas Day, an alarm inside Richard went off, something that had failed to do so when earlier this year, David Bowie, Prince, and Alan Rickman died.

 “George was a year younger than me,” said Cullens.

 “That’s a real wake-up call.
 I could honestly drop at any time.
 Fuck I don’t know what shape I’m in, I could have high levels of bad cholesterol for all I know?”

 “This is the first time I’ve actually been confronted with the idea that I’m closer to dying than I think I am.
 Now I’m afraid I’ve wasted my life because I took the safe option.
 I wanted to be a midwife.”

 Richard’s feelings aren’t dissimilar to other members of the baby boomer community, with many Australians aged over 50 now seeing the heroes of their youth begin to drop off.